rech/abacus/README.md

 ## About the name

 Abacus is named after a maths library that Ash worked with in the past when he was a programmer at [Black Rock Studio][br].

+## Contributing

+If you find a bug or have an issue please reach out via the GitHub Issue tracking system.

 ## License